Dustinj11/Dustinj11/README.md

 - 👋 Hi, I’m @Dustinj11
-- 👀 I’m interested in changing careers currently a Police Officer in Colorado.
+- 👀 I’m interested in getting into a career as a software engineer.
 - 🌱 I’m currently in Skill Distillery's full stack Java program.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything where I can challenge myself and learn something new.
 - 📫 How to reach me dustin.jennings11@protonmail.com

 <!---